Battle of the Yarmuk: Troop deployment

 Most early accounts place the size of the Muslim forces between 36,000 and 40,000 and the number of Byzantine forces between 60,000 and 70,000 (This number has been estimated by taking into account the logistical situation of the Empire and with the view that they could never have mustered such troops when the Empire was at its apex but especially not with the especially weak and exhausted realm of 628 onwards).
-Modern estimates for the sizes of the respective armies vary: some estimates for the Byzantine army are between 80,000 and 150,000, while other estimates are 15,000 to 20,000.
-Estimates for the Rashidun army are between 25,000 and 40,000.
+Modern estimates for the sizes of the respective armies vary: some estimates for the Byzantine army are around 40,000 at most, while other estimates are 15,000 to 20,000.
+Estimates for the Rashidun army are between 15,000 and 40,000, most likely around 36,000.
 Original accounts are mostly from Arab sources, generally agreeing that the Byzantine army and their allies outnumbered the Muslim Arabs by a 2 to 1.
 The only early Byzantine source is Theophanes, who wrote a century later.
-Accounts of the battle vary, some stating it lasted a day, others more than a day.
+Accounts of the battle vary, some stating it lasted a day, others six days.

 Rashidun army

 During a council of war, the command of the Muslim army was transferred to Khalid by Abu Ubaidah, Commander in Chief of the Muslim army.

 After taking command, Khalid reorganized the army into 36 infantry regiments and four cavalry regiments, with his cavalry elite, the mobile guard, held in reserve.
 The army was organised in the Tabi'a formation, a tight, defensive infantry formation.

-The army was lined up on a front of 12 km, facing west, with its left flank lying south on the Yarmuk River a mile before the ravines of Wadi al Allan began.
+The army was lined up on a front of 12 km, facing west, with its left flank lying south on the Yarmuk River a mile before the ravines of Wadi al-Allan began.
 The army's right flank was on the Jabiyah road in the north across the heights of Tel al Jumm'a, with substantial gaps between the divisions so that their frontage would match that of the Byzantine battle line at 13 km.
 The centre of the army was under the command of Abu Ubaidah ibn al-Jarrah (left centre) and Shurahbil bin Hasana (right centre).
 The left wing was under the command of Yazid and the right wing was under Amr ibn al-A's.

 The centre, left and right wings were given cavalry regiments, to be used as a reserve for a counterattack if they were pushed back by the Byzantines.
 Behind the centre stood the mobile guard under the personal command of Khalid.
 If Khalid was too occupied in leading the general army, Dharar ibn al-Azwar would command the mobile guard.
 Over the course of the battle, Khalid would repeatedly make critical and decisive use of that mounted reserve.

 Khalid sent out several scouts to keep the Byzantines under observation.
 In late July, Vahan sent Jabalah with his lightly armoured Christian-Arab forces to reconnoitre-in-force, but they were repulsed by the mobile guard.
 After the skirmish, no engagement occurred for a month.